PLAYGROUND EQUIPMENT AND PAVILIONS AT THE BRANDON TOWNSHIP COMMUNITY PARK ARE CLOSED UNTIL FURTHER NOTICE DUE TO COVID-19

 Recreation Department staff immediately began organizing fundraisers and writing grant applications to fund development and construction of the new park.
 With support of the Ortonville Rotary Club, the Brandon Township Build a Park Club was born.
 In May of 2008, three short years following the property purchase, Brandon Township hosted Brandon Township Community Park's Grand Opening Ceremony.

 The park currently features four state-of-the-art multipurpose fields, two drainage ponds, a 40-foot sledding hill, a boundless playground, a living tree library, two pavilions, a children's rock quarry, and a beautiful, natural fen area.
 The park design includes four future baseball fields, a second playground, an observation deck around the fen area, and a number of additional pavilions and picnic areas.
 A series of landscaped trails and walkways will allow walks through the preserved fen and wetland area.
-State-of-the-art comfort stations, a permanent concession building, sand volleyball and outdoor basketball courts will round out future development of the park.
+State-of-the-art comfort stations, a permanent concession building, sand volleyball, and outdoor basketball courts will round out future development of the park.

 Join the ranks of this growing group of citizens and businesses!
-Membership fees are utilized exclusively for ongoing development of Brandon Township Community Park.
+Park donations are utilized exclusively for ongoing development of Brandon Township Community Park.
 Advertise your business by having a field or area within the park named in your honor!
-Become an Elite Sponsorship status is achieved via a single minimum donation of $3500.
-Elite Sponsors have a field or area within the park named for them and Elite Sponsor.
+Become an Elite Sponsor via a single minimum donation of $3,500.
 Elite Sponsors will also receive special placement on the sponsorship structure to be placed near the park entrance.
-Make checks payable to the Brandon Community Park Club and write Brandon Township Park on the memo line.
-Mail your membership application and check to: Brandon Township Parks & Recreation Dept. 395 Mill St. PO Box 929, Ortonville, Michigan, 48462.
+Please make checks payable to Brandon Township Parks & Recreation and write Park Donation on the memo line.
+Mail checks to: Brandon Township Parks & Recreation Dept. 395 Mill St. PO Box 929, Ortonville, MI, 48462.
 For more information, contact Brandon Township Parks & Recreation Director Fred Waybrant at 248-627-4640.